vblagoje/pr-auto/README.md

 - `user_prompt` **Optional** Additional user prompt to help the model generate the PR description.

 - `bot_name` **Optional** The name of the bot so users can guide LLM generation with @bot_name from PR comments.
-Defaults to auto-pr-bot
+Defaults to pr-auto-bot

 ## Contributing

-If you have ideas for enhancing Auto PR, or if you encounter a bug, we encourage you to contribute by opening an issue or a pull request.
+If you have ideas for enhancing PR Auto, or if you encounter a bug, we encourage you to contribute by opening an issue or a pull request.
 The core of this GitHub Action is built on top of Docker image of the [vblagoje/openapi-rag-service](https://github.com/vblagoje/openapi-rag-service/) project.
 Therefore, for contributions beyond minor edits to the `action.yml` or `README.md`, please direct your pull requests to the [vblagoje/openapi-rag-service](https://github.com/vblagoje/openapi-rag-service/) GitHub repository.